 The industry answer is 300-500 miles.
 Although new and evolving cushioning technology and design can give shoes more durability, we have found most pairs of running shoes still last about 300-500 miles.
 Still, there’s a big difference between 300 and 500 miles, so how do we narrow it down?

 When you should replace your shoes depends on activity type, running style, past injuries, or even personal preference.
 Running shoes compress quicker when impact is high and the surface is hard or uneven.
 Similarly if you bear weight in one specific spot on your shoe, chances are you will need to replace them more quickly before feeling pain.

-500 miles seems like an impossibly long distance – but it’s easier to get there than you think.
-This mileage total is not exclusive to your “exercise” walks and runs.
-Any mileage that you put on the shoe counts.
-So if you’re wearing them around all day everyday, shoes will wear down a lot more quickly than you think.
+Another thing to consider is that your mileage total is not exclusive to your “exercise” walks and runs.
+Any mileage that you put on the shoe counts, and not all mileage is created equal.
+The longer you are actively compressing the midsole (think standing for long periods vs. running), the more less the shoe will be unable to spring back into shape.
+So, if you’re wearing them around all day everyday, shoes will wear down a lot more quickly than you think.

 Another way to figure out how often you should buy new running shoes is in math.
 If you run or walk 10 miles per week on the shoes, replace your shoes every year (10 miles x 52 weeks = 520 miles).